England’s Lionesses are close. Very close.

 That is why Spain away matters so much.
 England are in control, but not over the line.

-A win would all but shut the door on the chaos.
+A win would shut the door on the chaos.
 A draw would keep them in a strong position.
 A defeat would turn Ukraine at home into a much more nervous night than Wiegman would like.

 For all the latest England news visit our Lionesses Hub here